• Skip to primary navigation

 Instructions

-• When the oil is at 375 degrees and all the squash is coated, gently drop them into the oil one by one.
 Be sure they are not touching each other.
-If there are too many slices in the pan, the temperature may drop too quickly and take too long to come back up to 375 degrees.
+If there are too many slices in the pan, the temperature may drop too quickly and take too long to come back up to 360 to 375 degrees.

-• Cook the squash about 1 minute on each side or until lightly browned.
-Turn the slices over with tongs and cook a little less than 1 minute on the second side.
+• Cook the squash about 2 minutes on each side or until lightly browned.
+I usually cook 2 to 3 minutes on first side, flip, then 1 minute on the other side.
 Drain on paper towels.

 Notes